 Personally, she attributes her spirituality to her Catholic upbringing, although she believes she was a spiritual child prior to any formal teaching.
 “My first memory,” she says, “is a golden sunny sort of feeling.”
 Perhaps it was a memory related to being cuddled by her mother, but perhaps it was an intrinsic sense of the divine, too.

 Her first experience of Yoga was from an enclosure in a women’s magazine when she was 16.
-Somewhat of a klutz on the athletic field, she really enjoyed the postures of , and found herself doing quite advanced postures without any teacher to supervise.
+Somewhat of a klutz on the athletic field, she really enjoyed the postures of the asanas (postures of Yoga), and found herself doing quite advanced postures without any teacher to supervise.
 The asana practice suited her physique and temperament, and she loved it.
 After leaving home, she found a yoga teacher wherever she was living, and Yoga was a constant in her life.

 After 17 years of Yoga as merely asana practice, she was astonished to find that Yoga aspires to the highest spiritual goals, and it is really much more about meditation and inner experience, culminating in self-realisation or enlightenment, than it is about asana.
 Perhaps that early experience established a possibility… but it didn’t teach her much about living, or consciousness, nor did it bring enduring contentment.

 She accepted her guru, and plunged into the spirituality of meditation and the investigation of one’s Self.
-Yogic spirituality starts from the premise that there is but one Self, not the many we take ourselves to be.
+Yogic spirituality starts from the premise that there is but one Self, not the billions we suppose there are.
+In ordinary life, there is an example of how this can be: In an aspen forest, there appear to be many, many different trees… but really they are but a single organism, with many individuals arising from it.
+Not such a leap after all.

 She trained to teach Asana and Pranayama with Joy Spencer, and took meditation leader’s training with Ian Gawler.
 She became the founding Secretary of the Gawler Foundation.